doaanoah/Alien-vs-zombies/README.md

-the user will see a prompt which will either ask them to edit or continue with the game settings the user will be asked to input the number zombies they want the code will then output the gameboard with objects and zombies
+the user will see a prompt which will either ask them to edit or continue with the game settings the user will be asked to input the number zombies they want the code will then output the gameboard with objects and zombies the code will ask the user to give the alien a command the alien will move accordingly and respond to objects along it way the user waits for their turn after their turn ends and the zombies begins

 ## Progress Log